babou7063/solo_cryptanalysis/README.md

 # Cryptanalysis Project: Pollard's Rho Algorithms for Elliptic Curve Discrete Logarithm

 This project implements several variants of Pollard's rho algorithm for solving the discrete logarithm problem (DLP) on elliptic curves.
-The implementation includes basic walks, additive walks, and an optimized version over the finite field ℤ/(2^128 - 3)ℤ with negation maps.
+The implementation includes basic walks, additive walks, and an optimized version with negation maps.
 Given points P and Q on an elliptic curve, where Q = kP for some unknown scalar k, the goal is to efficiently find k.

 ## Theoretical References